AndreRodriguezSabino/Swift_Fundamentals/README.md

     <body><p>Contributions and enhancements to this repository are highly encouraged!
 If you wish to contribute additional examples, improve existing ones, or suggest modifications, please feel free to fork this repository and submit a pull request.
 Your contributions can significantly enrich the learning experience for others in the community.
 When contributing, ensure that the code you add aligns with our vision of providing examples that span the entire spectrum of Swift programming - from fundamental concepts to the more advanced and complex ones.</p></body><br>
   <h3>Structure</h3>
-        <p>The repository is structured to encompass the full breadth of Swift programming concepts, categorised into sec9ons that gradually advance in complexity.
+        <p>The repository is structured to encompass the full breadth of Swift programming concepts, categorised into sections that gradually advance in complexity.
 The structure is as follows:</p>
         <body><p>
-            • Basic Elements: Fundamental code snippets covering variable declarations, data types, basic                    operations, and control flow.<br>
+            • Basic Elements: Fundamental code snippets covering variable declarations, data types, basic                    operations, and control flow.<br><br>
-            • Intermediate Concepts: Examples exploring functions, collections, object- oriented programming                 principles, and more intricate control structures.<br>
+            • Intermediate Concepts: Examples exploring functions, collections, object- oriented programming                 principles, and more intricate control structures.<br><br>
             • Advanced Techniques: Code illustrating advanced Swift functionalities, such as protocols,                      generics, error handling, and more complex algorithms.</p></body><br>
  </div>